 In Grand Lake, we stayed in Spirit Lake Lodge & Snowmobile Rentals.
 It’s a simple place with cozy and clean rooms.
 In Fraser, we stayed in the comfortable Holiday Inn Express Hotel & Suites Fraser Winter Park Area.
 But in this Colorado itinerary, we suggest staying in the area only one night, because it’s 2 weeks Colorado road trip.

-Day 4 Colorado Road Trip – Aspen and Maroon Bells
+Day 4 Colorado Road Trip Itinerary – Aspen and Maroon Bells

-After early breakfest head towards the famous Aspen resort.
+After early breakfast, head towards the famous Aspen resort.

 From Winter Park is 145 miles via I-70 E and CO-82 E. Driving time is about 3 hours and 30 minutes.